Analyzing Urban One (UONE) and Its Peers

-Urban One (NASDAQ: UONE) is one of 21 public companies in the “Radio broadcasting stations” industry, but how does it contrast to its peers?
-We will compare Urban One to similar businesses based on the strength of its risk, profitability, earnings, valuation, dividends, institutional ownership and analyst recommendations.
+Urban One (NASDAQ: UONE) is one of 21 publicly-traded companies in the “Radio broadcasting stations” industry, but how does it contrast to its competitors?
+We will compare Urban One to similar companies based on the strength of its analyst recommendations, institutional ownership, dividends, risk, earnings, valuation and profitability.

 Profitability

-This table compares Urban One and its peers’ net margins, return on equity and return on assets.
+This table compares Urban One and its competitors’ net margins, return on equity and return on assets.

 |Net Margins